 Surface condensers can be classified into varies types depending upon the position of condensate extraction pump, flow of condensate and arrangement of tubes.

-thermal power station converts heat energy to electric power via steam-driven turbine: heated water turns into steam and drives a steam turbine connected to an electrical generator.
+A thermal power station converts heat energy to electric power via steam-driven turbine: heated water turns into steam and drives a steam turbine connected to an electrical generator.
 After passing through the turbine, the steam is condensed in the condenser and recycled to the boiler for reheating and evaporation.
 This is the basic principle of the Rankine cycle.

 The Rankine cycle operates in the following steps: